 The properties of ceramics include:

-Similarly it is possible to place four tea cups under the wheels of a lorry or bus and lower the bus or lorry down onto the cups and they will not crush.
+Similarly it is possible to place four finew china tea cups under the wheels of a lorry or bus and lower the bus or lorry down onto the cups and they will not crush or shatter.
 However drop the cups and they will break, pottery like bricks are strong in compression but brittle.
 The heat shield on NASA's space shuttle is made of a ceramic material similar to a dinner plate.
 This "dinner plate" can withstand the heat produced when the space shuttle re-enters the Earth, but again they are very brittle and must be constantly checked to ensure they are no small cracks which could spread and lead to failure of the heat shield.
-When the space shuttle Columbia exploded on February 1, 2003 killing all astronauts on board, the accident was blamed on damaged ceramic tiles on its wing.
+When the space shuttle Columbia exploded on February 1, 2003 killing all the astronauts on board, the accident was blamed on damaged ceramic tiles on its wing.